TheRealKasumi/NikoLight/documentation/build.md

 There is also a voltage divider, with a following low-pass filter used to lower and smooth the voltage of the sensor pin It can then be used by the ESP32 and converted into a digital value using it's ADC (analog digital converter).
-This pin can be connected to your car's existing ambient light to give TesLight a signal when to turn on and off or to adjust the brightness automatically.
+This pin can be connected to your car's existing ambient light to give NikoLight a signal when to turn on and off or to adjust the brightness automatically.

 Lastly, there are some passive components like resistors and capacitors to protect the data lines, pull the I2C data lines to 3.3V and to smooth some things out...
 I guess we are getting too basic here...